 Our magazine is printed four times each year, and mailed to NJSGA members.
 This informative magazine covers “all things golf in New Jersey” through timely articles specific to golf in the Garden State.

-The official electronic newsletter of the NJSGA is available to all member golfers.
+The official electronic newsletter of the NJSGA is available to all NJSGA members.
 This newsletter features local golf news and reminders about important events and offers through the NJSGA.
-Those interested in receiving the Handicap eBulletin should sign-up online.

-Stay in touch with the NJSGA and the Caddie Scholarship Foundation through Facebook and Twitter.
+Stay in touch with the NJSGA through Instagram, X and Facebook at @NJSGA1900.

 Computerized Handicapping service via the USGA's Golf Handicap and Information Network (GHIN) is available to our member facilities.
 Service for men, Women, and junior golfers (junior golfer handicaps are free to golfers under the age of 18) accompany this worldwide-acclaimed program which is fully supported by the NJSGA.
-NJSGA member golfers are able to post scores either via the internet or from a computer stationed at a club or course to the GHIN master server where handicap in formation is calculated and revised twice monthly.
-Approximately 40,000 golfers in New Jersey subscribe to GHIN through the NJSGA.
-In, addition, the powerful Tournament Pairing Program (TPP) is available to NJSGA member facilities through the GHIN service package.
+NJSGA member golfers are able to post scores on the extensive GHIN app.
+Approximately 45,000 golfers in New Jersey subscribe to GHIN through the NJSGA.

 Course Rating service is provided by highly trained and skilled NJSGA officials.
-In accordance with USGA specifications, nine and eighteen hole ratings are assigned to tee locations which weigh the effect of each individual hole's playing characteristics, yardage, and obstacles.
+In accordance with USGA specifications, 9 and 18-hole ratings are assigned to tee locations which weigh the effect of each individual hole's playing characteristics, yardage, and obstacles.
 Ratings are calculated for both an 'expert' and 'average' or 'bogey' golfer in order to determine the course's Slope Rating.

 Member Golf Days

-NJSGA Member Golf Days provide the opportunity for a broad range of golfers to play exclusive clubs in a casual, non-championship level competition.
-A golfer must have an active GHIN Handicap Index of 30.0 or less through a NJSGA member club or course in order to be eligible.
-A total of 10-12 Member Golf Days will be scheduled each year and registration can be done on-line.
+NJSGA Member Golf Days provide the opportunity for a broad range of golfers of different skill levels to play exclusive clubs in a casual, non-championship level competition.
+A golfer must have an active GHIN Handicap Index of 30.0 or less through an NJSGA member club or course in order to be eligible.
+A total of 10-12 Member Golf Days are scheduled each year and registration is done online.